 Royal Hunt Pub History

-May 2015 The Royal Hunt Pub was nominated as an Asset of Community Value (ACV) by Winkfield Parish Council on 18th May 2015 and was accepted on 4th June 2015.
+On 18th May 2015 The Royal Hunt Pub was nominated (on behalf of CAMRA) as an Asset of Community Value (ACV) by Winkfield Parish Council.
+It was accepted on 4th June 2015.
 An ACV is a property of importance to a local community, which is subject to additional protection from development under the Localism Act 2011.

-June 2015 The Royal Hunt Pub was also nominated as an ACV by CAMRA, but this nomination was filed by BFC who wrote to CAMRA acknowledging them as an interested party.
+June 2015 The Royal Hunt Pub was also nominated as an ACV by CAMRA (Campaign for Real Ale), but this nomination was filed by BFC who wrote to CAMRA acknowledging them as an interested party.